 - Before and after you eat

 - After touching objects touched by others in your work area.
 These may include door handles, elevator buttons, refrigerator doors, sink faucets, etc.

 Wear a mask

 Make sure to wear your mask properly.
-It needs to cover your mouth and nose.
+It needs to always cover your mouth and nose.
 Wash your hands before you put the mask on.
 Once it’s on, don’t touch it.
 When you take it off, do so by grabbing the straps behind your ears or on the back of your head.
 Do not touch the front of the mask.
 After you remove it, wash your hands again.

 Even if you wear a mask, try to stay 6 feet away from other people.